Aid Reform Background

 Why is it so important to improve US foreign aid?
 Because aid can fuel people power, those taking action and changing the circumstances that keep them in poverty around the world.

 Why care about aid reform?

-From helping local farmers increase their crop production to supporting citizens and governments rebuild after a natural disaster, development assistance must be led and designed by the people who need it most.
+From helping local farmers increase their crop production to supporting citizens and governments rebuild after a natural disaster, foreign assistance must be led and designed by the people who need it most.
 But our system of foreign aid delivery was built for the challenges of the 20th century and is too bureaucratic and fragmented for 21st century problems, often failing to reach poor communities.
-Furthermore, America’s foreign aid strategy has become increasingly driven by US military and political concerns and Washington pet initiatives, losing sight of the real objective: the actual needs of the poor.
+Furthermore, America’s foreign aid strategy has become increasingly driven by US military and political concerns and Washington pet initiatives, losing sight of the real objective—the actual needs of the poor.

 What we're doing

-Oxfam America is advocating for effective development through innovative approaches on-the-ground that strengthen country-led development practices and commit the US to providing better information, capacity, and control to responsible governments and active citizens.
+Oxfam America is advocating for effective development through proven and innovative approaches on-the-ground that strengthen country-led development practices and commit the US to providing better information, capacity, and control to responsible governments and active citizens.
 This approach can allow America to reap the long-term benefits of our investment by lifting millions out of poverty, making the world more secure, and bringing prosperity to millions through economic opportunity and political stability.

 Oxfam is asking the Congress and the President to utilize US poverty-reducing aid to uphold the development compact between citizens and states in developing countries.
 They can do this by:

 1) Ensuring that US poverty-reducing aid builds institutions, rather than working around them.
 Demand, not supply, should be the new guiding principle of our development assistance.

 2) Ensuring that US foreign aid is focused on the real goal of helping countries move beyond aid and to self-sufficiency, including increased transparency of US aid and more utilization of country systems.